THE VISION OF NFWL is to empower and inspire elected women to become thought leaders who shape America’s future.

 THE MISSION OF NFWL is to provide strategic resources to elected women for leadership development, exchange of diverse legislative ideas, and effective governance through conferences, state outreach, educational materials, professional and personal relationships, and networking.
 We encourage the election and/or appointment of women to public office.

-In 1979, women held a mere 10% of all state legislative seats in the country.
-Today they hold 1,808, or 24.5% of the 7,383 seats nationwide.
-Currently, 20 women serve in the US Senate and 84 serve in the US House of Representatives, while 77 women hold statewide elective office.
-Of those, there are 6 women Governors, 12 Lt.
-Governors, 9 Attorneys General and 13 Secretaries of State.
+Since 1971, the number of women serving in state legislatures has more than quintupled.
+Today they hold 1,832, or 24.8% of the 7,383 seats nationwide.
+Currently, 20 women serve in the US Senate and 84 serve in the US House of Representatives, while 74 women hold statewide elective office.
+Of those, there are 5 women Governors, 14 Lt.
+Governors, 7 Attorneys General and 13 Secretaries of State.
 From Washington, DC to local city councils, women are making a big difference in politics and how our country is run.
 Women chair numerous committees, they influence policy and they understand the importance of building bipartisan coalitions in support of the nation’s most pressing concerns to ensure widespread change in both thought and policy on a variety of issues.